Framework Integrations

 "runtime_type": "python",

-"framework": "langchain"
+"framework": "langchain",

 }'

+The body's agent_id must match the path.
 See Agents for the full registration schema, env-var auto-resolution, and validation rules.

 All examples below assume you have a

-Suvraclient instantiated as shown above.
+Suvraclient instantiated as shown in step 1.

 Claude Agent SDK (Anthropic)